Student Service Learning Commitment

 Additional SSLC Information:

 - Student Service Learning Commitment activities are coordinated through the STAR class/teachers.
-Students should record their SSLC on the forms provided by the STAR teachers.
-(Forms can also be downloaded from the WJHS website).
+Students should record their SSLC on the electronic forms.
 For more information, contact your child's STAR teacher.

 - Students should strive to find a variety of SSLC activities in order to broaden their horizons.
 The idea is to find a way to help others, especially if the student chooses a responsible action to meet a need.
 It is an act that stresses the idea that it is better to give than receive.
 Helping the environment, an animal, a special habitat, and a community area constitutes community service.
 We are also looking toward recognizing support for local, state, regional, and international activities.

 - Verification of service performed during the first semester can be turned in throughout the semester year.
 Students find meaningful service-learning opportunities that result from direct action with recipients.
 Activities such as serving food at a soup kitchen, tutoring a child in reading or math, and playing the piano for residents of a hospital are examples of direct action.